The Writ Petition in Bangladesh

-Types of writ explained:
+Types of writ explained

 Writ of Habeas Corpus:

-The word ‘Habeas Corpus’ is a Latin term which means- ‘have his body’, i.e. one have a body which is to be produced before the court.
-After filing of a Habeas Corpus writ petition, the court orders the concerned authority to produce the detained person before the court, whether s/he was kept in prison or in private custody.
-Thereafter, if the cause shown by the concerned person or authority reflects no lawful justification for detention, then the court can order immediate release of that detained person securing his or her personal liberty.
+The word ‘Habeas Corpus’ is a Latin term which means- ‘have his body’, i.e. one has a body which is to be produced before the court.
+After filing a Habeas Corpus writ petition, the court orders the concerned authority to produce the detained person before the court, whether s/he was kept in prison or in private custody.
+Thereafter, if the cause shown by the concerned person or authority reflects no lawful justification for detention, then the court can order the immediate release of that detained person securing his or her personal liberty.

-If a person has been arrested or imprisoned on false allegation or reasons, i.e. murder etc., then s/he or if s/he is incapable, then his family, friends or person who is close to detenu and knows all facts and circumstances of the case have the option in hand to file a writ of habeas corpus for his liberty and subsequently have to prove to the court that s/he did not commit the crime.
+If a person has been arrested or imprisoned on a false allegation or reasons, i.e. murder etc., then s/he or if s/he is incapable, then his family, friends or person who is close to detenu and knows all facts and circumstances of the case have the option in hand to file a writ of habeas corpus for his liberty and subsequently have to prove to the court that s/he did not commit the crime.

-Writ Case reference:
+Writ Case reference

 - Habiba Mahmud Vs. Bangladesh, 45 DLR (AD) 89

-- The Court is to hold the balance between the State’s need to prevent prejudicial activities and citizen’s right to enjoy his personal liberty.
+- The Court is to hold the balance between the State’s need to prevent prejudicial activities and the citizen’s right to enjoy his personal liberty.

 - Sajeda Parvin Vs. Government of Bangladesh, 40 DLR (AD) 178